darkamenosa/scanex/README.md

 ```

 ### .gitignore Integration
-CodeSnap automatically respects `.gitignore` files at any level in your project, so you don't need to worry about including:
+ScanEx automatically respects `.gitignore` files at any level in your project, so you don't need to worry about including:
 - `node_modules/`
 - Build artifacts (`dist/`, `build/`)
 - IDE files (`.vscode/`, `.idea/`)